domarp-j/react-testing/PITCHME.md

 +++

-"Snapshot testing entails an admission of defeat in capturing the essential details of a component: instead we capture them all." - [Visual Testing Handbook](https://www.chromaticqa.com/book/visual-testing-handbook)
+@quote[Snapshot testing entails an admission of defeat in capturing the essential details of a component: instead we capture them all.] - [Visual Testing Handbook](https://www.chromaticqa.com/book/visual-testing-handbook)

 +++